OfficeDev/TrainingContent/O3654-1 Deep dive into Mobile Development with Office 365 and Cordova/Lab.md

-# Office 365 APIs for Calendar, Mail, and Contacts
+# Creating a Hybrid App using Cordova and the Office 365 APIs
-In this lab, you will use the Exchange client of the Office 365 APIs to program against Office 365 contacts as part of an ASP.NET MVC5 application.
+In this lab, you will create a Hybrid app using Visual Studio and the Cordova platform.
+You will also go through the process of adding a Connected Service so that your app can program using the Office 365 APIs..

 ## Prerequisites
 1. You must have an Office 365 tenant and Windows Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
 You must also have access to an Exchange inbox within an Office 365 developer tenancy.
 2. You must have the Office 365 API Tools version 1.1.728 installed in Visual Studio 2013.
+3. You must install the prerequisite software for Windows Phone and Cordova development with Visual Studio which is outlined in the following article: [http://msdn.microsoft.com/en-us/library/dn757054.aspx](http://msdn.microsoft.com/en-us/library/dn757054.aspx).

 ## Lab Setup: Setting up your Exchange account with Sample Contacts for Testing
 1. Using the browser, navigate to https://outlook.office365.com/owa and log into your OWA mailbox.